 Co-Founder and Co-Chair

 After receiving his undergraduate degree, Jonathan received his master degree in Health Policy and Management from the Harvard School of Public Health.
 He then completed an Advanced Fellowship in Health Administration in the Presidents’ Offices of the American Hospital Association and Blue Cross Association.
 He founded and became President of the Northland Health Group and later created and became President of Rocky Coast Consulting (RCC) a national consulting firm, located in Bangor, Maine, where he grew up.
 His career has been focused on providing planning and other support to improve health and health systems, and to improve access to and the quality of health care across the country, with special emphasis on rural communities.
-Jonathan has also served in leadership roles for several civic organizations, including a symphony orchestra, a Girl Scout Council, and his church.
+Jonathan has also served in leadership roles, currently as a member of the Bangor City Council and formerly several civic organizations, including a symphony orchestra, a Girl Scout Council, and his church.
 He is one of the founders of ClassACT and currently co-chairs its Board.

 Co-Founder and Treasurer